 Further, there is an expectation—and often a compelling need—to access, integrate, and deliver this diverse information faster and more cost effectively than ever before.

-Numerous government agencies, across civilian, defense and intelligence, rely on the Composite Data Virtualization Platform, to provide the diverse, distributed information required in support of a range of strategic initiatives and IT projects.
+Numerous government agencies, across civilian, defense and intelligence, rely on the Cisco Data Virtualization Platform, to provide the diverse, distributed information required in support of a range of strategic initiatives and IT projects.

 - Increase Responsiveness – Accelerate time to solution for new information requirements